Information

 Here's some quick context on this case study

-As mentioned, I worked alongside a team of designers, SAP specialists, developers, and others to create and enhance applications for simplified locomotive maintenance operations
+I worked alongside a team of designers, SAP specialists, developers, and others to create and enhance applications for simplified locomotive maintenance operations

 01